soyjuanmacias/bishop/README.md

 ## Exercise

 Create an endpoint called `items`.
-This endpoint group all the information from previously mentioned.
+This endpoint group all the information previously mentioned.
 We want to flatten the information displayed and to complete that we are going to reduce the information to: